Solvency II Association | Online Training and Certification

 B. Up to 3 online exam attempts per year

-Candidates must pass only one exam to become CSiiPs.
+Candidates must pass only one exam to become Certified Solvency ii Professionals (CSiiPs).
 If they fail, they must study the official presentations and retake the exam.
 Candidates are entitled to 3 exam attempts every year.

 If candidates do not achieve a passing score on the exam the first time, they can retake the exam a second time.